hev/hev/README.md

 ### Hi there 👋

 My name is Adam, but on the Internet I usually go by @hev (or sometimes @aHev when that's taken).
-I work for VMWare on projects related to Observability for Kubernetes and Cloudfoundry.
-I am also interested in Secure Software Supply chains, Developer UX/GitOps, and COVID data science.
+I work for Anchore on #devsecops tools.
+I am interested in, Observability, Secure Software Supply chains, Developer UX/GitOps, and COVID data science.

 - 🔭 I’m currently working on Anchore
 - 👯 I’m looking to collaborate on Dev Sec Ops